Type: Multi-touch button

 In terms of home automation integrability, Aeotec WallMote / WallMote Quad does not present - as on the other hand in general the components Z-Wave – proproblems of any kind.

-With Home Assistant manage a network Z-Wave it's pretty simple; once this network has been defined (for example with the help of Aeotec Z-Stick or similar) add a node like Aeotec WallMote is immediate.
+With Home Assistant manage a network Z-Wave it's pretty simple; once this network has been defined (for example, with the help of Aeotec Z-Stick or similar) add a node like Aeotec WallMote is quite immediate.
 After the addition of the component to the profirst network Z-Wave it is possible - customizing the configuration - to assign the most disparate functions to the various keys and the various scenes.

 Some examples are those to associate the pressure of a key and / or the activation of a scene to:

 - switching on / off of one or a group of lights;